jamesraymusic/jamesraymusic.github.io/lyrics/marie.md

 I'm talking about Marie

 [Chorus]
-Marie
+_Marie?_

 Marie

 [Chorus]
-_Marie_
+_Marie?_

 Marie

 [Chorus]
-_Marie_
+_Marie?_

 Marie

 [Chorus]
 _Marie, Marie, ..._

-Oooh, Marie
+Oh, Marie
-Oooh, gone the week-end
+Oh, you've been [...]
-Oooh, Marie, so you will be away again
+Oh, Marie, so you'll be waking
-I just to find that your heart is [...]
+I just to find that your heart is aching
-Until has gonna fall
+And tears are gonna fall
 As you recall
 The moon and all
 It's splender
-All that kiss
+Oh, and that kiss
-So whole and tender
+So warm and tender
-And the words, haven't you gone surrender
+And the words, that you're gonna surrender
 To me, my sweet, my sweet, Marie

 Marie, Marie, Marie
-[...]
+The dawn is breaking
 Ooh, Marie
-You soon gonna be a week end
+You'll soon be waking
-You gonna find [...]
+You're gonna find
-[...]
+That your heart is aching

 [Chorus]
-_Indeed_
+_And tears_

-Empty
+And tears

 [Chorus]
-_You fall_
+_will fall_

 As gonna fall